collective/ftw.casauth/README.rst

 Introduction
 ============

-This product provides a PAS plugin for authentication of users in Plone against a CAS (Central Autentication Server).
+This product provides a PAS plugin for authentication of users in Zope against a CAS (Central Autentication Server).

 It currently supports CAS 2.0 and CAS 3.0 protocols.